Alcantor/LotusECU-T4e/README.md

 The [CANable] (with CandleLight firmware) is better, but it necessitates the use of another version of python-can (gs_usb).

+The [CANable 2.5] firmware makes the CANable adapter very reliable, so it’s becoming a good option.

 The [IXXAT] USB-to-CAN Adapter is easy to use and reliable but expensive.